National Monument

 Castledermot Friary, Co.
 Kildare

-The small town of Castledermot in County Kildare was originally called ‘Diseart Diarmad’; meaning ‘Dermot’s Hermitage’.
-This was once a very important ecclesiastical center and there are many fine ruins in the area.
-These include the remains of a Round Tower and High Crosses, an Abbey – a Franciscan Friary and Kilkea Castle is also […]
+Castledermot Abbey is a ruined Franciscan friary located in the town of Castledermot, on the Carlow Road R448.
+The small town of Castledermot in County Kildare was originally called ‘Diseart Diarmad’.
+That means ‘Dermot’s Hermitage’.
+What`s more, it was once a very important ecclesiastical center and there are many fine ruins in the area.
+Include […]

 Read More